jjYBdx4IL/hitbox-client/README.md

 * play a sound for each new follower (hitbox only atm)
 * write latest follower to a text file for OBS inclusion (hitbox only)
 * each sound file does not get played back more than once every 30 secs. if it has been played more recently than 30 secs ago, the next playback will be scheduled accordingly.
+* update HitBox and Twitch game titles based on stream titles at start.
+This eliminates the need to set the game titles individually via the restream interface, just mention it in the stream title and add the used game titles to the generic.xml config file.

 ## General Implementation Structure